Formation (song): Writing and production

-Release

-"Formation" was released on February 6, 2016, accompanied by its official music video.
-It was a surprise release, being released with no prior announcement in a similar manner to Beyoncé's 2013 self-titled studio album.
-The song was made available for free download exclusively via the subscription-based music streaming service Tidal.
-The release of the song was also followed by new merchandise through the singer's website with items and clothing citing lyrics from the song.
-The release date of the song was noteworthy as it was the start of Black History Month, during Mardi Gras in New Orleans, the day after Trayvon Martin's birthday, and the day before Sandra Bland's birthday.

-Composition and lyrical interpretation
+Composition and lyrics

 "Formation" is a Houston trap and New Orleans bounce song.
 The song is written in the key of F minor in common time with a tempo of 123 beats per minute.
 It has a minimalistic beat containing rubbery synths and a heavy bass line, which transforms into a horn-infused stomp reminiscent of marching bands and military tattoos.
-Regina N. Bradley for The Huffington Post wrote that the synth effect sounds like a tweaked electronic banjo from the bayou, which positions Beyoncé "squarely in the middle of a messy Black South".
-In The Oxford Handbook of Social Media and Music Learning, Joseph Michael Abramo wrote that Beyoncé's implementation of electronic production, brass elements and vocal fry in "Formation" acts as a tribute to the signifiers of black music, while also forming a critique of institutional racism together with the lyrics.
+In The Oxford Handbook of Social Media and Music Learning, Joseph Michael Abramo wrote that Beyoncé's implementation of electronic production, brass elements, and vocal fry in "Formation" acts as a tribute to the signifiers of black music, while also forming a critique of institutional racism together with the lyrics.
 The song has an unconventional structure that deviates from the norm of pop music.
 American singer-songwriter Mike Errico called the songwriting "practically Dylanesque", with no single clear chorus on the track, but instead a chorus followed by a "super-chorus" that "blows what we thought was the chorus out of the water".